simonmichael/hledger/doc/RELEASING.md

 In site repo:

-- js/site.js: add NEW, three places
+- js/site.js: add NEW, 3 places
-- Makefile: add NEW, three places
+- Makefile: add NEW, 2 places
+- commit: `manuals: add NEW`
 - make snapshot-NEW (after ensuring main repo has been release-tagged)
-- commit: `manuals: add NEW`
 - push

 #### Prepare hledger-install script